My Departure from Rocky Mountain Calvary Chapel

 You know who founded RMCC in 1989?
 The aforementioned Larry Taylor!
 It's a small world after all.

-Larry's work, "The Ministry of an Assisting Pastor", is one of the most disturbing things I've read from a person claiming to be a Christian.
+Larry's work, "The Ministry of an Assisting Pastor" contains some of the most offensive false teachings I've read from a person claiming to be a Christian.
 Is there no shame with any of these people?
-They actually believe that hiding sin helps to honor Christ (their real interest is in protecting the reputation of their "ministries").
-Good grief...
+They actually believe that hiding sin helps to honor Christ (their real interest is in protecting the reputation of their "ministries" by projecting a false image).
+And Smith is treated as though he is a god.
+Utter foolishness.

 When thinking about what Larry has written a short but powerful Scripture verse has been impressed from my heart into my mind: